-By: John Nick, AIM Student at Marquette University
+By: Nicholas Rohrer, AIM Student at Marquette University

 Disclosure: The AIM Equity Fund currently holds this position.
 This article was written by myself, and it expresses my own opinions.
 I am not receiving compensation for it and I have no business relationship with any company whose stock is mentioned in this article.

 - Limelight Networks, Inc. (NASDAQ:LLNW) provides content delivery network services.
 Products include digital content and video delivery, cloud security, edge computing, origin storage and support services.
 The company’s solutions include real-time streaming, file distribution, live video and video on-demand.

 - 4Q19 was the strongest quarter on record for LLNW, as quarterly revenue tallied $60.1 million, up 37% YoY.
 Accelerated customer acquisition and record low levels of customer churn helped drive these results.

 - LLNW plans to add 30 terabits per second of capacity in 2020 to capitalize on and continue the momentum of 2019.
 Management offered FY20 revenue guidance of $223 million to $235 million.